Powerco welcomes a Battery Energy Storage System to provide stand by power in Whangamata

 When damage occurs to the line, all power is cut to more than 5,700 properties.
 We also understand that many of the businesses in Whangamata generate 80 to 90 percent of their income over the holiday season and so if we can minimise the risk and duration of power cuts, we can minimise any adverse economic impact to the area and community.

-It is our expectation that once successfully commissioned Whangamata Central will be able to rapidly restore electricity supply to around 1,000 properties in the Whangamata CBD and continue to supply them while our field staff locate and repair the damage to the network.
+BESS will automatically power up if there is a cut to the main electricity to rapidly restore electricity supply to around 1,000 properties in the Whangamata CBD and continue to supply them while our field staff locate and repair the damage to the network.

 The battery is capable of supplying the CBD area during peak business hours for a period of 1-2 hours and when paired with the generator, could maintain that supply indefinitely as long as the diesel tank is kept fuelled.

 In addition, we have embarked on an aggressive tree-pruning programme on the main 33kV line from Waihi to further reduce the possibility of line fail.